frostoven/Cosmosis/app/plugins/built-ins/shipModules/PropulsionManager/readme.md

 allow the user to mess themselves up by forcing things.
 This means we have an inter-dependence on propulsion systems.
 That's why we need a manager module to manage these other modules.

+## Control mappings
+Your propulsion system should not create its own control mappings unless absolutely necessary.
+Your propulsion system should also opt-in-and-out of control mappings as it's activated / deactivated.
+For pulse events, this would be done as getEveryChange / removeGetEveryChangeListener calls on shipPilot interfaces.
+For non-pulse mechanisms, this involves breaking out early in your step function before reading shipPilot state.